 - iXBRL or Inline XBRL is a development of XBRL that is based on the same global standard that enables a single document to provide both human-readable and structured, machine-readable data typically in an HTML format that can be opened in any standard browser.

 iXBRL is the specific format of XBRL that CIPC requires entities to submit their Annual Financial Statements in.

-CaseWare Africa currently has an XBRL embedded solution which allows you to tag your financial statements and produce the iXBRL required export file.
-We are highly involved in the CIPC XBRL project since it's inception and are enhancing the current XBRL tagging functionality within our templates to offer an automated solution to further reduce your time spent on preparation of financial statements.
+Caseware Africa currently has an XBRL embedded solution which allows you to tag your financial statements and produce the iXBRL required export file.
+We are highly involved in the CIPC XBRL project since its inception and are enhancing the current XBRL tagging functionality within our templates to offer an automated solution to further reduce your time spent on the preparation of financial statements.